RodrigoGarciaLab/CacheServer/README.md

         get: retrieves the key, flags, size and data for every sent key
         gets: retrieves the key, flags, size, cas unique id and data for every sent key

-- the expected format is the following:
+- the expected format is the following:<br>
 \<command name\> \<key\>*\r\n